alfonsf1/Resume/index.md

 * Responsible for inventory count and ordering supplies off AS400 computer system.
 * Accountable for scheduling guest service associates and team leaders accordingly to labor budgets.
 * Performed general clerical tasks including scheduling meetings with employees, creating spreadsheets, documents, and mailing.
-* Handled delicate situations, such as terminating employees, lost and theft prevention.

 Technical Experience
 --------------------